 5. Apply for financial aid.

 There are a variety of options available for eligible students to help fund your education, including federal loans, scholarships and grants.

-Start your financial aid application as soon as possible so you can be ready when the new term begins.
+Start your financial aid application as soon as possible so you can be ready when classes begin.

 6. Learn what prior learning credits you may be eligible to receive.